 Lifting Weights Has An Osteogenic Effect

-Lifting weights has been shown to have an osteogenic effect (Quatman et al., 2009).
+Lifting weights with proper form has been shown to have an osteogenic effect (Quatman et al., 2009).

-An osteogenic effect refers to assisting the normal development of any tissue related to bone growth or repair.
+An osteogenic effect assists the normal development of any tissue related to bone growth or repair.

-Therefore, so long as squats are performed safely such as breathing correctly, implementing an effective warm-up, and picking the right stance width, then it can actually contribute to your overall growth potential.
+Therefore, so long as squats are performed safely, such as breathing correctly, implementing an effective warm-up, and picking the right stance width, then it can actually contribute to your overall growth potential and won’t stunt growth.

 Benefits of Squatting and Heavy Weight Training